apache/ignite/.github/PULL_REQUEST_TEMPLATE.md

 we ask you to ensure the following steps have been taken:

 ### The Contribution Checklist
-- [ ] There is a JIRA ticket associated with the pull request.
+- [ ] There is a single JIRA ticket related to the pull request.
 - [ ] The web-link to the pull request attached to the JIRA ticket.
 - [ ] The JIRA ticket has the _Patch Available_ state.
 - [ ] The pull request body describes changes that have been made.